sidlauskaslukas/App-Launcher-Cordova-Plugin/README.md

 	}, successCallback, errorCallback);
 ```

-Launch MxPlayer Free with Extras for specific videos from the sdcard, specific titles, and starting at 3 seconds in (**Android**)
+Launch MxPlayer Free with Extras for specific videos from the sdcard, specific titles, and starting at 3 seconds in
 ```javascript
 	var sdcard = "file:///sdcard/";
 	var file1 = sdcard + "video1.mp4", file2 = sdcard + "video2.mp4";